 Other versions: This Philippe Barbier aubergine table lamp exists in several colours.
 Philippe Barbier designed many lamps in this style with a globe in the middle.

 Maison Barbier was a small factory in the Rue du Pré aux Clercs, near the Boulevard Saint-Germain in the centre of Paris.
 The company is long gone.

 Philippe Barbier was a well-known French designer.
 He was the first to distribute the famous stool “Tam-Tam” designed by Henry Massonnet (1922-2005), which he helped to develop.
 The chair is still in production.

-Philippe Barbier’s designs were very popular, you can find many lamps that look similar such as this one.
-On this website you can find some examples of lamps he designed or were made after his design.
+Philippe Barbier designed many lamps.
+His designs were very popular.
+Many companies copied his designs.
+You can find many lamps that look similar like this one.
+On this website you can find several examples of lamps he designed, also the copies.

 Lamps in the movies

-A Maison Barbier table lamp used as a prop in the French comedy “Le Mac” made in 2010, directed by Pascal Bourdiaux.
+A Philippe Barbier table lamp used as a prop in the 2010 French comedy “Le Mac“, directed by Pascal Bourdiaux.